 The Pratt SILS curriculum is designed to support our dynamic programs and to keep current and on the cutting-edge of developments in the information professions.

-While the core competencies represent the foundational knowledge of the LIS field, special topics courses respond to new developments and research in information science and technology.
-Elective course offerings provide breadth and depth to the curriculum across many areas of speiclization.
+While the core competencies represent the foundational knowledge of the LIS field, special-topics courses respond to new developments and research in information science and technology.
+Elective course offerings provide breadth and depth to the curriculum across many areas of specialization.

 Applicants must hold a bachelor's degree from an accredited college or university representing sound, basic training in the humanities, social sciences, or sciences.
-He/she must have a superior scholastic record or otherwise give evidence of ability to perform work on the graduate level.
+Each must have a superior scholastic record or otherwise give evidence of ability to perform work on the graduate level.
 Applicants are expected to offer evidence of maturity and leadership potential for the profession.
-An interview may be required; applicants will be contacted by the library school if an interview is deemed necessary.
-When candidates live a distance from New York and a personal interview is not feasible, additional references in support of their applications may be necessary.
+Applicants will be contacted by the library school if an interview is deemed necessary.
+When candidates live a distance from New York and a personal interview is not feasible, additional references in support of their applications may be required.
 The school may request that applicants take the Graduate Record Exam (GRE) when it is judged from a review of the application that there is some question as to academic ability.
-SILS students may take no more than a total of six credits as non-matriculated (non-degree) students.
+SILS students may take no more than a total of 6 credits as non-matriculated (non-degree) students.
 All non-matriculated students must obtain written permission from SILS.
 International students must submit a TOEFL score of at least 600 (250 computer or 100 Internet).
 Students who are not international but whose first language is not English must submit the GRE or TOEFL.
-Students may continue to apply after the January 5th deadline until the department is full.
+Students may continue to apply after the January 5 deadline until the department is full.